Exploiting network topology in brain-scale simulations of spiking neural networks: Results

 \subsection{Benchmarking results}

 The above theoretical analyses predict a gain in performance for the spike routing in distributed simulations of multi-area models.
-This applies to both the synchronization required for the regular spike exchange between compute nodes (\sref{sec:synch-time-model}) and the subsequent node-local spike delivery (\sref{sec:memory-acess-model}).
-We now investigate the potential performance gain in a real-world application.
+This applies to both the synchronization required for the regular spike exchange between compute nodes (\sref{sec:synch-time-model}) and the subsequent node-local spike delivery (\sref{sec:memory-access-model}).
+To evaluate these predictions, we use two network models throughout the benchmarking experiments: the multi-area model of macaque visual cortex (MAM; \citename{Schmidt18_e1006359}, \citeyear*{Schmidt18_e1006359}; \citename{Schmidt18_1409}, \citeyear*{Schmidt18_1409}) and the MAM-benchmark, a simplified variant of the MAM with homogeneous area sizes and constant firing rates designed for controlled scaling experiments (see \sref{sec:benchmark-network-model} for details).
 To this end, we have incorporated the structure-aware simulation strategy (\sref{sec:structure-aware-simulation-strategy}) in our reference simulation code (\sref{sec:Reference-implementation}), which allows us to compare conventional and structure-aware scheme in a consistent setting.